 I've tasked myself with the challenge of cycling 220Miles over 22 days to fundraise 2200aed for the children of Larchfield Children’s Home, Tanzania with Yalla Give and Gulf For Good.
 This birthday instead of splurging on myself and accepting gifts, I want to do my bit to help the kids at Larchfield Children's Home a reason to say Hakuna Matata.
 Help me reach this goal, 'if' you were to get me anything I request you to please donate it instead.
 Any small amount would go a long way in making their lives better and saving a smile.

 ABOUT THE CAMPAIGN:

-Your donations of virtual masks will help support orphaned children living at Larchfield Children’s Home In Tanzania.
+Gulf for Good invites you to donate virtual masks to help support orphaned children living at Larchfield Children’s Home.
 Each virtual mask is AED25.

 Your donation supports these children as follows:

 - AED25 donation (1 virtual mask) provides fresh milk and three square meals for 1 child for 1 day

 - AED100 donation (4 virtual masks) provides school uniform for 1 child for 1 year